 Beaconfire, a digital agency focusing on nonprofit clients, conducted a similar study with four different clients’ websites.
 The CTR on these four sites was well under 1%, and again, the first slide in the rotation got the dominant amount of clicks.

 In Beaconfire’s study of four nonprofit websites, the overall click-through rate was again very low, under 1%, and the first item in the rotation was again the most frequently clicked item.

 What did Beaconfire take away from this?
 “People might notice the first couple slides, but they’re not likely to click, and beyond that, no one is even seeing them.”

 Conversionista is a Conversion Rate Optimization firm based in Sweden.
-In 2012, they ran a test with one of their clients, Grizzly Zoo, a small online pet shop also based in Sweden.
+They ran a test with one of their clients, Grizzly Zoo, a small online pet shop also based in Sweden.
 The test compared a homepage with a large image slider (control), versus one with a static image.
 In addition to measuring clicks and engagement, they used eye-tracking technology to see what areas users were giving the most attention.